Research Registry FAQs

 2. You may ask your healthcare provider to order testing for Alpha-1.
 Many labs offer Alpha-1 testing.
 Several Alpha-1 specialty labs (GeneAidyx, Biocerna LLC and AlphaCenter) provide free testing.
 Ask your healthcare provider if you have questions about which test is being ordered and details of the test.
 If your healthcare provider orders your test, the results will go to that healthcare provider to be shared with you.

-You can call the Alpha-1 genetic counselor to discuss your results no matter how you are tested.
+You can call the Alpha-1 Genetic Counseling Program to discuss your results no matter how you are tested.

 It depends on the lab.
 There are several ways to test for Alpha-1.
 Some labs use more than one to ensure accuracy.